Top 15 Ideas for Creating More Space in Your New Home

 Invest in Mirrors

 You can create an illusion of space that is spectacular simply by using mirrors in your home.
 Placing a large mirror behind a couch looks classic while also opening up an entire room because of the reflection.
 It also uses up dead space on the walls.
 Mirrors make wonderful headboards, and you can buy window style mirrors to hang that will have visitors sure they are looking into another room.
 It will take time for them to realize they are looking at your room reflected back at them.
-Try placing mirrors on doors so you can catch an easy full view as well as open up a room.
+Mirrored closet doors add to the function of your home, while making a space seem larger.
 Don't be afraid of large mirrors.
 They reflect more space and open up the feel of any room instantly.

 Store Out-of-Season Items